Manju9876/tool-setup-code-2025/README.md

 # tool-setup-code
-this repo include infra setup for vault and secret keys creation and to store certificates
+this repo include infra setup for vault and secret keys creation and to store certificate.